-DBCA will provide executive support to the committee including provision of briefing packages to members prior to meetings and taking and disseminating minutes.
+DBCA will provide executive support to the CRC including provision of briefing packages prior to meetings and taking and disseminating minutes.
 Outcomes of meetings will be publicly available on DBCA's website.

-A representative from each SAG, as well as representatives from relevant local and State Government agencies, will also be invited as observers to the CRC meetings and the CRC may choose to invite guest speakers at appropriate stages in the planning process.
-If required, the CRC will have the option to hold private sessions to ensure sensitive matters can be discussed openly and that independent advice can be provided to the joint management partners.
+A representative from each SAG, as well as representatives from relevant local and State Government agencies, will also be invited as observers to the CRC meetings.
+The CRC may choose to invite guest speakers at appropriate stages in the planning process.
+If required, the CRC will have the option to hold private sessions to ensure sensitive matters can be discussed openly and that independent advice can be provided to the planning team.